department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 - Your military records showing you served at Camp Lejeune or MCAS New River for at least 30 days from August 1953 through December 1987 while on active duty, or in the National Guard or Reserves, **and**
-- Evidence, like a doctor’s report or medical test results, stating that you have 1 or more of the 8 illnesses on the presumptive conditions list (see above)
+- Evidence stating that you have 1 or more of the 8 illnesses on the presumptive conditions list (see above)

-### Can family members of Veterans also get help from VA?
+### Are Veterans and their family members covered for health care?

 Yes.
-Family members of Veterans who served at Camp Lejeune and MCAS New River can get benefits.
+Veterans who served at Camp Lejeune or MCAS New River for at least 30 cumulative days from August 1953 through December 1987—and their family members—can get health care benefits.
 We may pay you back for your out-of-pocket health care costs that were related to any of these 15 conditions:

 - Bladder cancer
 - Breast cancer